← Back to Blog

 Analyst time (~2 hr/mo at $90/hr loaded)−2,160

-Where the Tier 2 model really earns its keep is at 1,000+ seats: $6,000 in annual revenue against the same single-instance cost basis ($540) and analyst time that scales sub-linearly because you’re running the same campaign cadence with bigger user lists.
-Net margin lands in the $2,500–$4,000 range per client, and every client at this tier is a multi-year compliance customer.
+Where the model really earns its keep is at 2,000+ seats with the meter passed through via CPPO/MPO: 2,000 × $6 = $12,000 in annual managed-service revenue, the same fixed analyst-time line ($2,160), and the customer carries the per-vCPU meter on their committed cloud spend.
+Net margin lands in the $8,000–$10,000 range per client, and every client at this tier is a multi-year compliance customer.

 The renewal mechanics no one talks about